pinellolab/AmpUMI/README.md

 pre-AmpUMI:  TACCTGATATAACCTGGAGAGAG
 post-AmpUMI:                 GAGAGAG (UMI: ATATA)
 ```
 The ```--min_umi_to_print``` parameter sets the requirement for the minimum number of reads that must be seen for a particular UMI for it to be printed.
 Setting this parameter will discard UMI-read pairs that occur less than a specified number of times.
-This can remove spurious UMIs or reads that arise from sequencing error and only appear infreqently as opposed to the more common variants that arise from source biological material.
+This can remove spurious UMIs or reads that arise from sequencing error and only appear infrequently as opposed to the more common variants that arise from source biological material.

 Setting the ```--write_UMI_counts``` flag writes the number of times each UMI appeared in the sample.
 If a few barcodes dominate the pool, there may have been a problem with the original UMI pool or with the library construction or amplification process.